 - Bus rates for 2019 will be $15 per rider for all dates.

 - Students taking the bus must ride the bus both directions unless other arrangements have been agreed to with the coordinator in writing.

 - Students in 6th grade and older may ride the bus on their own.
 4th and 5th graders can ride under supervision of an older sibling.

 - Any student can meet the group at the ski area and still participate in the discounted rates if they sign up and pay by the deadlines.

 - Trips may be cancelled if the temp. is below -10F, or if the wind-chill is below-15F, or if it forecasted to rain or the snow gets too slushy.
-The coordinators will post a cancellation on the Capital Hill Facebook Page, will inform the office by 10am the morning of the trip, and make every effort to contact parents by email.
+The coordinators will post a cancellation on the Capital Hill Facebook Page, and make every effort to contact parents by email.

 - Rental fees are covered in the schedule

 - Snowboarders will need a picture ID in order to rent snowboard equipment

 - Students can bring food or bring money to purchase food at the chalet.

 - Younger students can come on the bus with an adult.
 An adult must accompany younger students (grades 1-3)(or a small group of younger kids) at all times.